Part of the Oxford Instruments Group

 • Temperature imaging in flames and supersonic/hypersonic flows

-Chemiluminescence is an other technique used for flame studies’.
+Chemiluminescence is another technique used for flame studies.
 It is based on imaging chemically excited (as opposed to laser-excited like LIF/PLIF) species/radicals, e.g. OH*.
 Chemiluminescence is useful in situations where it is technically difficult or too costly to apply PLIF, e.g. optical engine diagnostics.

 Particle Image Velocimetry